-Through its agencies and service regions, the General Authority offers and promotes initiatives that provide youth and young adults, currently or previously in the care of a Manitoba child and family services agency, opportunities to achieve goals and realize success in adulthood.
+Through its agencies and service regions, the General Authority offers and promotes initiatives that provide children and young adults, currently or previously in the care of a Manitoba child and family services agency, opportunities to achieve goals and realize success in adulthood.

 Access to tuition waiver programs and other financial resources for post-secondary study.
 For more information regarding tuition waivers, scholarships, and other resources available to support youth and young adults during and beyond their transition from CFS care, please visit the Resources page.